Coleman to take time before considering Wales future

 Wales were without star man Gareth Bale due to a calf injury and lost Joe Allen in the first half following a blow to the head, and Coleman felt they suffered as a result.

 "I thought, on the balance of play, we pretty much dominated the first half.
-But we knew Ireland would have a gameplan and they executed it very well," said the 47-year-old.
+But we knew Ireland would have a gameplan and they executed it very well," he said.

-"They hit us the counter-attack, a sucker punch, so hats off to them.
+"They hit us on the counter-attack, a sucker punch, so hats off to them.

 "Once you lose Joe Allen, and we were already without Gareth, then our creativity suffers a little bit.
 There were 10 men behind the ball really and we found that hard to break down.